zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.60/building-from-source.md

 ...
 ```

-#### 4. 让第三方模块使用你的分支
+#### 4. Making 3rd-party modules use your fork

-如果你使用第三方的 React Native 模块，你需要重写它们的依赖以避免它们仍然打包官方的预编译库。否则当你编译时会报错-`Error: more than one library with package name 'com.facebook.react'.`（错误：有几个重名的'com.facebook.react'的包）
+If you use 3rd-party React Native modules, you need to override their dependencies so that they don't bundle the pre-compiled library.
+Otherwise you'll get an error while compiling - `Error: more than one library with package name 'com.facebook.react'`.

-修改你的`android/app/build.gradle`文件，添加如下内容：
+Modify your `android/app/build.gradle`, and add:

 ```gradle
 configurations.all {